omnect/omnect-device-service/README.md

   "wlan0",
 ]
 ```
-If the filter does not exist or is empty all network adapters are reported.
+If the filter is empty all network adapters are reported.
+In case the `include_network_filter` property doesn't exis at all no adapters will we reported.

 #### Refresh Network status